 Tip #3: Use Form 1040-ES to make additional federal tax payments

-Of course, you have no way to predict an unexpected, lucky windfall, such as monetary gift from a relative for your birthday, a settlement from an open class lawsuit, or a garage sale that goes really well.
+Of course, you have no way to predict an unexpected, lucky windfall, such as a monetary gift from a relative for your birthday, a settlement from an open class lawsuit, or a garage sale that goes really well.
 When you have some extra cash, you can use Form 1040-ES, Estimated Tax for Individuals to make extra payments towards your tax liability.
 This way you can further reduce the gap between your withholding and your upcoming tax payment.
 Additionally, Form 1040-ES is also useful to submit an extra tax payment from your year-end bonus in the event that you have already maximized contributions to your retirement accounts.
 Just keep in mind that your employer will very likely take the suggested 25% flat withholding from the IRS.
 So, use the IRS Withholding Calculator again to recalculate your tax liability and whether or not you still have an underpayment.

 The bottom line